MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Creating_a_Release_Dashboard.md

 ### Exercise 3: Remove the Azure lab resources

-In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.
+In this exercise, you will remove the Azure resources provisioned in this lab to eliminate unexpected charges.

 >**Note**: Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not see unexpected charges.